Raymundo Joseph Peña: Early life

 Born in Corpus Christi, Texas on February 19, 1934, Raymundo Peña was the son of Cosme A. Peña and Elisa Ramon Peña.
 He attended both public and parochial schools in Robstown, Texas, then went to St. John's Seminary and Assumption Seminary, both in San Antonio, Texas.

 Priesthood

 Peña was ordained to the priesthood for the Diocese of Corpus Christi on May 25, 1957, at Corpus Christi Cathedral by Bishop Mariano Garriaga.

 Peña was named as diocesan youth director in 1970, holding the position until 1976.
 In 1969, Peña was also appointed pastor of Our Lady of Guadalupe Parish in Corpus Christi, serving there until 1976.
 He became editor of the Texas Gulf Coast Catholic paper in 1970, along with vice-president of the Senate of Priests.

 Auxiliary Bishop of San Antonio

-On October 16, 1976, Pope Paul VI named Peña as titular bishop of Trisipa and auxiliary bishop of the Archdiocese of San Antonio.
+On October 16, 1976, Pope Paul VI named Peña as titular bishop of Trisipa and auxiliary bishop of San Antonio.
 He was consecrated at the Convention Center Arena in San Antonio on December 13, 1976, by Archdiocese Francis Furey.